OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 ## Command Composition

 In many text editors and IDEs, actions are discrete steps that are performed as necessary by the user.
-Each action is well defined and performs exactly one task on the selected text.
-As a holdover from their experience with other editors, many Vim users will attempt to manipulate text in this series of well defined steps (Select the text with visual mode and perform one action).
+Each action is well-defined and performs exactly one task on the selected text.
+As a holdover from their experience with other editors, many Vim users will attempt to manipulate text in this series of well-defined steps (Select the text with visual mode and perform one action).
 This works well for basic tasks however it becomes tedious for many complex ones.
 For these tasks users will often either spend the time performing this tedious process or